 Previous research has assumed that the bottleneck in data transfer is not in the endhost but in the network.
-Consequently, the allocation size of send socket buffer is fixed, for example in the previous version of FreeBSD [23], this was 16 KBytes and it is 32 KBytes in the current version.
-The assigned size is not large enough for the high-speed Internet or it is too large for narrow links.
+Consequently, the allocation size of send socket buffer is fixed, for example in the previous version of FreeBSD [11] this was 16 KBytes and it is 32 KBytes in the current version.
+The assigned capacity is not large enough for the high-speed Internet or it is too large for narrow links.
 Therefore, it is necessary to assign a send socket buffer to each TCP connection with considering its bandwidth-delay product.
-In [9], we have proposed a control scheme of the send socket buffer assigned to TCP connections and confirmed its effectiveness by simulation and implementation experiments.
+In [7], we proposed a control scheme of the send socket buffer assigned to TCP connections and confirmed its effectiveness by simulation and implementation experiments.
 In what follows, we summarize the scheme briefly.

-The equation-based automatic TCP buffer tuning (E-ATBT) we have proposed in [9] solves the above problem.
+The equation-based automatic TCP buffer tuning (E-ATBT) we proposed in [7] solves the above problem.
 In E-ATBT, the sender host estimates the 'expected' throughput for each TCP connection by monitoring three parameters (packet loss probability, RTT, and RTO values).
-It then determines the required buffer size of the connection from the estimated throughput, not from the current window size of the TCP as the ATBT scheme proposed in [5] does.
-The estimation method used to estimate TCP throughput is based on the analysis results obtained in [28].
-The authors derived the average throughput of a TCP connection for a model where multiple connections with different input link bandwidths share a bottleneck router, employing the RED algorithm [34].
-The following parameters are necessary to derive the throughput:
+It then determines the required buffer size of the connection from the estimated throughput, not from the current window size of the TCP as the ATBT scheme proposed in [19] does.
+The estimation method used to estimate TCP throughput is based on the analysis results obtained in [16].
+The parameter set (p, rtt and rto) is obtained at the sender host as follows.
+Rtt and rto can be directly obtained from the sender TCP.
+Also, the packet loss rate p can be estimated from the number of successfully transmitted packets and the number of lost packets detected at the sender host via acknowledgement packets.